jwparsons/Rebound/README.md

 ## Introduction
 This repository contains the source code for Rebound, an online multiplayer video game.
-The game was created with Unreal Enginer 4 using both Blueprints and C++.
+The game was created with Unreal Engine 4 using both Blueprints and C++.
 It has a corresponding [matchmaking server](https://github.com/jwparsons/Rebound_MatchmakingServer) and [demo](https://github.com/jwparsons/Rebound_Demo) (with instructions).